evanbowman/blind-jump-portable/README.md

 ## Introduction

 Blind Jump is a simple action/adventure game.
-Evan Bowman started the project in late 2015 while in college, and resumed work on the code after a long hiatus, during which he was teaching himself traditional oil painting.
+Evan Bowman started the project in late 2015 while in college, and resumed work on the code after a long hiatus, during which he was teaching himself oil painting.
 The game is designed to run on a wide variety of platforms, from macOS to the Nintendo Gameboy Advance.

 The game uses procedural algorithms to generate the levels, so the game changes each time you play.
 While the game is designed to be difficult, it will also be possible to beat the whole game in under an hour.
 At time of writing, the game has two bosses after each of the first ten levels, but I am planning on adding twenty more levels.
 Enemies and environments change after each boss fight.